LilElm/python-flying-balls/README.md

    * Allows customisable number of (and names for) channels

-   * Will need to import this into mysql_update.py to configure table columns
+   * Will need to import this into mysql_update.py to configure table columns (could also be read from .CSV)

 </sub>